Support for your health and wellbeing

 Supporting Teachers to Focus on their Wellbeing

-The EIS is about to launch a new programme of wellbeing-related professional learning for EIS members.
-Entitled ‘Our Well-being Matters’, the programme will run from mid-February until June and will explore the multiple ways that teachers can enhance their well-being.
+The EIS launched a programme of wellbeing-related professional learning for EIS members.
 More information can be found here: Our-Well-Being-Matters.

 In Spring 2020, the EIS created a Working at Home resource which although intended to support teachers during the first period of school closure, it still has relevance to the current context.
 It contains 4 main sections: Looking After Your Health and Wellbeing; Making Time for You: Daily Inspiration; Lockdown Learning Ideas; and Continuing Your Professional Learning.